Get to know: Thai Galangal Root

 How do you use Thai Galangal?

 Fresh Thai galangal can be used in two different ways in cooking; it is either sliced or crushed.
-First, you need to peel off the outer layer of galangal with a peeler or sharp knife because the outer parts are inedible.
+First, you need to peel off the outer layer of galangal root with a peeler or sharp knife because the outer parts are inedible.
 Then cut the fresh root into slices, if the recipe only required slices then you can stop here.
 For crushed, you can cut the sliced galangal into match sticks or dice, this may make it easier for it to be crushed using a rolling pin or pestle and mortar.

 You can store fresh Thai galangal in a cool dry place for about two weeks and don't forget to keep galangal moist if you keep it in the fridge.
-Galangal powder does not provide similar taste to fresh ones but many people use it instead of fresh galangal because of some inconvenience.
+Galangal powder does not provide a similar taste to fresh ones but many people use it instead of fresh galangal because of some inconvenience.

 Thai Galangal is a key ingredient in Thai curry pastes and soups.
 All Mae Jum Thai curry pastes contain fresh galangal in the paste, you can find more about the pastes here!
 Tom Yum soup is a hot and sour Thai soup with a stock that is flavoured by lemongrass, kaffir lime leaves and galangal.